paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-039-arms-export-control.md

 #### References in Text
 This chapter, referred to in subsec. (b), was in the original “this Act”, meaning Pub.
 L. 90–629, Oct.
 22, 1968, 82 Stat.
 1321, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2751 of this title](./chapter-039-arms-export-control.md#section-2751) and Tables.

 The Renegotiation Act of 1951, referred to in subsec. (c), is act Mar.
 23, 1951, ch.
 15, 65 Stat.
-7, as amended, which was classified principally to section 1211 et seq. of the former Appendix to Title 50, War and National Defense, prior to its omission from the Code.
+7, which was classified principally to section 1211 et seq. of the former Appendix to Title 50, War and National Defense, prior to its omission from the Code.

 #### Amendments
 1999—Subsec. (d).
 Pub.
 L. 106–113 designated existing provisions as par.
 (1) and added par.
 (2).